99robots/jquery-accordion-category-posts/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 2.2 = 2024-01-08
+* UPDATED: Compatibility with WordPress 6.4.2
+* FIXED: Nonce verification to address security issues in form processing

 = 2.1 = 2021-09-21
 * UPDATED: Compatibility with WordPress 5.8.1